SillianCode/diamondCompiler/README.md

 # DiamondCompiler

-Compiler for the diamond lang.
+Compiler for the diamond lang, a statically typed compiled language.